Super DIRTcar Series History

 Thirteen events comprised the 1972 & ’73 Syracuse qualifying trails but Super Series III in 1974 was the first to declare a true champion and offer a season-ending point fund.
 Will Cagle out-gained two-time Schaefer champion Buzzie Reutimann to capture the inaugural title that rewarded him with a $4,500 payoff.

 Cagle also copped the next three Series Championships before the point fund was unceremoniously eliminated in 1978; which only hurt individual qualifying events as the number of invading drivers diminished.
-The point fund was reinstated the following year with support from CRC High Performance Chemicals and has prospered ever since with a brief backing from Sun Country Cooler (1986), long-term agreement enjoyed by U.S. Tobacco Company (1987-98) and later Advance Auto Parts.
+The point fund was reinstated the following year with support from CRC High-Performance Chemicals and has prospered ever since with a brief backing from Sun Country Cooler (1986), a long-term agreement enjoyed by U.S. Tobacco Company (1987-98) and later Advance Auto Parts.
 The 1980 season marked the first time that points earned in the Super DIRTcar Series went toward crowning an overall DIRTcar champion while the summer and autumn trails were ultimately combined at the start of the new millennium.

-Over the past two decades the Super DIRTcar Series has matured into one of the top ranking open-wheel tours in the nation, turning full circle since its informal inception in 1972.
+Over the past two decades, the Super DIRTcar Series has matured into one of the top-ranking open-wheel tours in the nation, turning full circle since its informal inception in 1972.
 While initially created only to lure the best Modified teams to the Clay Palace of Oswego Speedway, the modern-day Super DIRTcar Series champion is now crowned in November following the conclusion of the World Finals at The Dirt Track @ Charlotte in North Carolina.

 WHAT IS A DIRTcar NORTHEAST MODIFIED?

 The Modified stock car is auto racing’s oldest organized form.
 When stock car racing replaced midgets as America’s most popular short track racing following World War II, it was the Modifieds which were the essence of the sport.